chonchol/all-dis-sub-bangladesh/README.md

-# All-district-subject-bangladesh
+# JSON DATA
-All district of Bangladesh and university subject data in json file
+All district of Bangladesh and university subject data in json file.